 The good news is that this is a free healthcare plan if you or your spouse paid Medicare payroll taxes for at least 10 years!
 However, Part A does not provide much coverage and mostly covers hospital stays.

 Part B – Part B is a supplemental plan and in order to have Part B Medicare coverage, you need to have Part A coverage first.
 Part B covers some doctor visits and diagnostic screenings.
 This part comes with monthly premiums and can have co-payments, out-of-pocket expenses and deductibles.

 Medicare Drug Coverage

 Part D – Part D is supplemental prescription drug coverage.
 In order to add this part, you have to first have Parts A and B. Part D can also have monthly premiums, co-pays, out-of-pocket expenses and deductibles on top of the Part B expenses.

 Part C – Medicare Advantage plans are private supplemental coverage.
-When you opt into a Medicare Advantage plan, your plan pays for the Parts A and B coverage so you don’t have to pay for it separately!
-This plan is essentially an all-in-one plan and covers everything from Parts A and B and includes prescription drug coverage (similar to Part D), gym memberships, dental and vision care, hearing aids and more.
-Monthly premiums for Medicare Advantage plans can be little-to-no cost to you.
+When you opt into a Medicare Advantage plan, your plan pays for the Parts A and B coverage so you don’t have to pay for it separately.
+This plan is essentially an all-in-one plan and covers everything from Parts A and B and includes prescription drug coverage (similar to Part D) and can include additional benefits like gym memberships, dental and vision care, hearing aids and more.